lianastaskevica/documentation/introduction.md

 ### How to make M2 not load unnecessary entities all over again?

-You must request the information about this entity separately.
+You must request the information about entities on the page separately.
 This cannot be done using solely HTML generated on the server because after it is cached the information cannot be separated.
-HTML is just a presentation of the entity information.
+HTML is just a presentation of multiple entity information.
 We cannot find the exact place in the generated HTML where one or another entity was changed and invalidate exactly its part of markdown.
-This means that we cannot achieve effective caching by only implementing SSR even using the "Full Page Cache" mechanism.
+This means that we cannot achieve effective caching by only implementing SSR even using the ["Full Page Cache"](https://docs.magento.com/m2/ee/user_guide/system/cache-full-page.html) mechanism.

 In order not to load the whole HTML all over again we must communicate with the server with the separate entities.
 Those entities can be presented in different formats, e.g. XML, JSON.
 To communicate by sharing the information (not presentation like HTML), the server must have any kind of API (Application Programming Interface).
 The API can be implemented in different ways, e.g. REST API (JSON), SOAP API (XML), GraphQL (JSON).